LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Management Philosophy](https://3002.ca/posts/management-philosophy/) - by Gordon Radlein.
 Takeaway: A five-point philosophy: Trust above all else, feedback, give space to succeed or fail, find the right balance of process, and always have a vision.

+- [A Model for Leadership](http://randsinrepose.com/archives/leadership-comes-from-everywhere/) - A political article, but it provides one the most complete leadership frameworks we’ve seen.
+Values are the linchpin in the model, but important things precede and flow from values:
+  - Experience: the total knowledge extracted from yr life i.e. understanding, wisdom, etc.
+  - Judgement: ability to make considered decisions or come to sensible conclusions.
+  - Values: your principles or standards of behavior.
+What you believe is important in life.
+  - Vision: ability to articulate an ambitious and seemingly unattainable goal.
+  - Strategy: ability to explain the steps necessary to achieve that vision.
+  - Tactics: decompose a strategy into a series of logical actions that will achieve each step

 - [The Most Important Metric You'll Ever Need](https://barryoreilly.com/2016/08/29/the-most-important-metric-youll-ever-need/) - by Barry O'Reilly.
 Takeaway: "ask your team what their rate of learning is"—this, as Software Lead Weekly's Oren Ellenbogen notes, "is actually a great question to ask on your 1:1s and company surveys."

 - [The Principles of Quantum Team Management](http://firstround.com/review/the-principles-of-quantum-team-management/) - by James Everingham.
 Takeaway: "Setting up your team the way you would set up a machine can give you a ton of leverage — as long as you realize how complicated and unpredictable the people in that machine can be."

 - [Simon Sinek: Leaders Eat Last](https://www.youtube.com/watch?v=ReRcHdeUG9Y) (video) - For a detailed summary by Joe Goldberg, [go here](https://github.com/LappleApple/awesome-leading-and-managing/blob/master/Simon%20Sinek:%20Leaders%20Eat%20Last%20Summary.md).

+- [Six Crucial Behaviors Of Collaborative Leaders](https://www.forbes.com/sites/carolkinseygoman/2017/07/11/six-crucial-behaviors-of-collaborative-leaders/#4050a9e38cbe) - by Carol Kinsey Goman.
+Takeaway: Silo-busting, building trust, aligning body language, promoting diversity, sharpening "soft" skills, and creating psychological safety are the six behaviors leaders need.

 - [A Tech Lead Manifesto](https://blog.magpiebrain.com/2006/09/12/a-tech-lead-manifesto/) - by Sam Newman.
 Takeaway: a very pithy summary of what a tech lead should and should not do.
 Newman believes tech leads should continue coding, but should not write all the "hard" code.